-A. Shift and Creation of New Agency - The proposed budget shifts the existing program from the Office of Executive Management to a new agency named the Office of Procurement Services.
-There is no net general fund impact with this shift.
+A. Shift and Creation of New Agency - The budget shifts the existing program from the Office of Executive Management to a new agency named the Office of Procurement Services.

 1. Procurement Manager & Analyst - Procurement Services

 Expenditure \$281,609

 Revenue \$281,609

 General Fund Impact \$0

 FTE Positions 2.00